thibaultcha/lua-cassandra/README.md

 # lua-cassandra ![Module Version][badge-version-image]

 > This project is a fork of [jbochi/lua-resty-cassandra][lua-resty-cassandra].
 It adds support for binary protocol v3, a few bug fixes and more to come.
-See the [improvements][improvements-anchor] section for more details.
+See the improvements section for more details.

 [![Build Status][badge-travis-image]][badge-travis-url]
 [![Coverage Status][badge-coveralls-image]][badge-coveralls-url]